Fire and gas safety

 - Don't allow rubbish to build up in communal areas or bin stores as this could be the cause or fuel in a fire.

-- Never use a lift in the event of a fire.
+- DO NOT use any of the lifts in the event of a fire.

 - Report any instances of fly-tipping immediately especially if it is blocking a fire exit.